During COVID, our trust in the government was renewed. But combined with official lies and numerous scandals, those days are long gone.

 Successive governments on both sides of the divide have passed 90-odd terrorism-related bills since 9/11 that have been shown to erode the rights of regular citizens.
 And Peter Dutton had something of a field day passing these invasive laws during his tenure as home affairs minister.

-Dutton, now current defence minister, also has a penchant for enhancing the security state.
+Dutton, now the current defence minister, also has a penchant for enhancing the security state.
 The minister announced last year that his plans to turn foreign intelligence collection agency the ASD on the public were close to fruition, whilst he oversaw a significant increase in ASIO’s powers.

 The rising militarisation of Australian society has also been called out.
 The most disturbing aspect being former AG Christian Porter having passed laws in 2018, which enhanced the ability of the government to deploy ADF troops to assist state law enforcement in dealing with civil incidents.